-The Blackhawks (26-7-6) will host the Avalanche (23-10-3) on Friday at United Center, then visit the Blues on Saturday at Scottrade Center.
+The Blackhawks (26-7-6) will host the Avalanche (23-10-3) on Friday at United Center and then make the trip to play the Blues on Saturday at Scottrade Center.

 "It's nice being at the top of the League in the standings, but you know these division games are [against] teams you face a lot," Blackhawks forward Patrick Kane said.
 "It'd be nice to get a little better record than that and improve.
 I guess we have some games ahead of us that we can do that in the next two."

-Chicago, which also hosts the Los Angeles Kings on Monday, hasn't played the Avalanche since a 5-1 loss at Pepsi Center on Nov.
-19. The Blackhawks haven't faced the Blues since losing 3-2 on Oct.
+Chicago, which also hosts the Los Angeles Kings on Monday, hasn't played the Avalanche since a 5-1 loss Nov.
+19 at Pepsi Center.
+The Blackhawks haven't faced the Blues since losing 3-2 on Oct.
 17 in a shootout at home.
 They also lost 3-2 in regulation against the Blues on the road in the third game of the season.

-This weekend is an opportunity to strike back.
+This weekend is an opportunity to strike back, starting with the Avalanche.

 "We feel like we've had a couple games the last couple years, including last season, that we didn't do very well [against them]," Chicago captain Jonathan Toews said.
 "So we've got to try and return the favor a little bit in our own building.
 It's not about trying to pile up the goals.
 It's just about playing well and being really tough to play against."

 Colorado did not hold a morning skate.
-The Avalanche used that time to fly to Chicago, opting to stay off the ice until pregame warm-ups.
-Rather than playing up the added importance of beating the Central Division's leading team, Colorado coach Patrick Roy took a markedly different approach when meeting with reporters prior to puck drop.
+The Avalanche used that time to fly to Chicago, opting to stay off the ice until pre-game warm-ups.

-The Blackhawks will start rookie Antti Raanta (8-1-2, 2.20 goals-against average) in goal for the 10th straight game as he fills in for injured starter Corey Crawford (lower body).
+The Blackhawks will start rookie Antti Raanta (8-1-2, 2.20 goals-against average) in goal for the 10th straight game while he subs for injured starter Corey Crawford (lower body).
 Raanta also is in contention to start Saturday against the Blues.

 Crawford skated on his own Friday, before the team session, and is nearing a return to full practices.
 He might make the trip to St. Louis but won't be an option to play.